Fighting Plastic Water Pollution One UV Filter at a Time

 We’ve mentioned this earlier, but we can’t stress this enough: a UV filter only eliminates microorganisms, not man-made pollutants, chemicals, or sediment.

-To get the best possible results, we recommend using a pre-filter system or another filtration method in tandem with the UV filter.
+To get the best possible results, we recommend using a pre-filter system or another filtration method in tandem with an UV filter.
 Not only does the UV filter not eliminate other pollutants but said pollutants can block the UV-C rays from reaching the microorganisms and eliminating them.

 Also, if you have hard water (more than 80% of American households do) we recommend pairing the filter with a water descaler.
 We’ve got you covered on that end as well, as you can choose from our CWD24, CWD30, or CWD48 models depending on your needs, budget, and thickness of the main water pipe.